niks-in-the-hub/Pandas-Query-Research/README.md

 Pandas library in Python is one of the most common and effective way of filtering data.
-A big advantage would be that the codes are short, readable and easily understood.com
+A big advantage would be that the codes are short, readable and easily understood.

 query() is a function in Pandas that is used when we have a condition to apply on a dataset.